Strong Bases Vs Weak Bases And Strong Nucleophiles Vs Weak

 Bases: Proton Acceptors

 Weak bases, conversely, only partially accept protons, establishing an equilibrium between the base, its conjugate acid, and the available protons.
 Ammonia (NH3) is a quintessential weak base.
 When dissolved in water, ammonia accepts a proton to form ammonium ions (NH4+), but the reaction doesn't proceed to completion.
-Instead, an equilibrium is established, with a significant portion of the ammonia remaining in its unprotonated form.
+So naturally, instead, an equilibrium is established, with a significant portion of the ammonia remaining in its unprotonated form.
 The strength of a base is quantified by its base dissociation constant (Kb) or, more commonly, by the pKa of its conjugate acid.
 The higher the pKa, the stronger the base.

 Nucleophiles: Electron-Rich Attackers

 The solvent also significantly impacts nucleophilicity.
 In polar protic solvents (like water or alcohols), nucleophiles are solvated by hydrogen bonding, which stabilizes them and reduces their reactivity.
+In contrast, polar aprotic solvents (like acetone, DMSO, or DMF) do not engage in hydrogen bonding, so nucleophiles are less solvated and more reactive.
 Smaller, highly charged nucleophiles are more strongly solvated, which can diminish their nucleophilicity.
-In contrast, polar aprotic solvents (like acetone, DMSO, or DMF) do not engage in hydrogen bonding, so nucleophiles are less solvated and more reactive.
 This difference in solvation can dramatically alter the relative nucleophilicities of different species.

 The Interplay Between Basicity and Nucleophilicity